 The oak appears to have been a “boundary” oak, meaning it served as a dividing marker between two property lines.
 The fence line between the Dermenstein property and his neighbor’s land runs directly through the Rebekah Oak’s trunk.

-The next tree in the Acadiana area is the La Belle Colline Oak.
+The next 30-foot girth tree in the Acadiana area is the La Belle Colline Oak.

 I photographed La Belle Colline (in French, the name means “the lovely hill”) about an hour after sunrise in late September.
 This ancient oak overlooks a lush grassy pasture that slopes slowly away toward a distant line of trees where I could see cows grazing.

-True to its name, it offered a beautiful view from beneath its wide-spread limbs toward what I suppose can be considered a “hill” in South Louisiana.
+True to its name, La Belle Colline offered a beautiful view from beneath its wide-spread limbs toward what I suppose can be considered a “hill” in south Louisiana.
 Based on its location, and the intersection of four fence lines near the oak, it was probably used as a boundary marker years ago to designate where one property line ended and another began.
 The oak was registered with the Live Oak Society (#2219) by Camille Durand “Mamille” Johnson-Foret, and the land where the tree resides has been in the Johnson family for several generations.

 Next blog post, I’ll move on to Ascension Parish.